grislyeye/grislyeye.com/content/blog/remembrance-of-the-daleks/remembrance-of-the-daleks.md

 ---
-title: On the Remembrance of the Daleks
+title: Remem-brance of the Daleks
 tags: posts
-date: 2024-02-28
+date: 2024-03-12
 layout: layouts/post.njk
+image: /blog/remembrance-of-the-daleks/special-weapons-dalek.png
 ---
 I don't really understand why they didn't do this before but the BBC have put the entire 50 year [*Doctor Who* back catalogue](https://www.bbc.co.uk/iplayer/episodes/p0ggwr8l/doctor-who-19631996) on *iPlayer* (UK only).
 Feels like we (the British public, that is) already paid for it and should have been able to watch it whenever we want but, whatever, I took the bait and looked up some of my favourite episodes.